Otros Ejercicios

 Can you hear me?

-For forty days and nights Pete rode and did not stop
+For days and nights Pete rode and did not stop

-he sat upon an icy mountain top
+Till he sat high an icy mountain top

 He watched the hawk on a desert updraft slip and slide

-Moved to the edge and dug his spurs into his pony side
+Moved to the edge and dug his spurs deep into his pony side

-Some say and his over the edge
+Some say Pete and his pony over the edge

 Outlaw Pete!